JacobBothell/CS449/README.md

-# Sample Android Code for my CS449 class
+# CS449 Examples and projects

 <h3>Apps and their features:</h3>